bravobike/type-resolver/README.md

 Type resolver is a library to resolve spec-types at compile time.
 That is, reducing the specs to only native types by resolving user-defined, built-in and remote types.
-The result is a type expressed in easy to handle structs of types.
+The result is a type expressed in easy to handle structs representing types.

 ## Rationale

-Often times we want to analyse spec-types in macros and derive functionality from these types.
+Often we want to analyse spec-types in macros and derive functionality from these types.
 Analysing and working with AST from `Code.Typespec` or Erlang AST is challenging and cumbersome.
 Furthermore, there is no standalone library that resolves user-defined types, built-in types and